16 Mile Creek PA: Steelhead Fishing

 There are various access points to the creek, including:

-- The Halli Reid Park, where the waters are deep and slow.
-You will find ample parking at the park and this is great water for anglers that like to cast lures or use methods like plunking.
+• The Halli Reid Park, where the waters are deep and slow.
+You will find ample parking at the park, and this is great water for anglers who like to cast lures or use methods like plunking.

-- On North Mill Street, next to a sewer plant is an area that anglers use for parking.
+• On North Mill Street, next to the sewage plant, there is an area that anglers use for parking.
 Anglers can walk down to the waterfall and fish the big pool there.

-The steelhead on 16 Mile Creek weighs five to eight pounds on average and although not an enormous size, the sheer number of steelhead more than make up for their average sizes.
-However, anglers can catch larger fish over 10 pounds.
+The average steelhead weighs five to eight pounds and the sheer number of steelhead make the fishing really good.
+Anglers can catch larger fish over 12 pounds.

 The Best Time to Fish for Steelhead on 16 Mile Creek

-Steelhead are present in 16 Mile Creek from late October to May but there are peak times that anglers should concentrate their efforts.
+Steelhead are present from late October to May, but there are peak times when anglers should concentrate their efforts.

-16 Mile Creek Steelhead Fishing starts in the fall.
-Steelhead runs start arriving in the 16 Mile Creek in October after heavy rains raise water levels.
+Fall teelhead fishing starts in the fall.
+Steelhead runs start in October after heavy rains raise water levels.

 Occasionally some small sporadic steelhead runs will come in in late September if there are cold nights combined with cold rains.